Maud de Braose: Enmity of King John

-In 1208, William de Braose quarrelled with his friend and patron King John.
-The reason is not known but it is alleged that Maud made indiscreet comments regarding the murder of King John's nephew Duke Arthur I of Brittany.
-There was also a large sum of money (five thousand marks) de Braose owed the king.
-Whatever the reason, John demanded Maud's son William be sent to him as a hostage for her husband's loyalty.
-Maud refused, and stated loudly within earshot of the king's officers that "she would not deliver her children to a king who had murdered his own nephew."
+In 1208, William de Braose quarrelled with his friend and patron, King John.
+The reason is not known, but it is alleged that Maud made indiscreet comments regarding the murder of King John's nephew, Duke Arthur I of Brittany.
+There was also a large sum of money (five thousand marks) that de Braose owed the king.
+Whatever the reason, John demanded that Maud's son William be sent to him as a hostage for her husband's loyalty.
+Maud refused and stated loudly within earshot of the king's officers that "she would not deliver her children to a king who had murdered his own nephew."
 The king quickly led troops to the Welsh border and seized all of the castles that belonged to William de Braose.
 Maud and her eldest son William fled to Ireland, where they found refuge at Trim Castle with the de Lacys, the family of her daughter Margaret.
 In 1210, King John sent an expedition to Ireland.
 Maud and her son escaped but were apprehended in Galloway by Donnchadh, Earl of Carrick.
 After being briefly held at Carrickfergus Castle, they were dispatched to England.

 Imprisonment and death

-Maud and William were first imprisoned at Windsor Castle, but were shortly afterwards transferred to Corfe Castle in Dorset where they were placed inside the dungeon.
+Maud and William were first imprisoned at Windsor Castle, but were shortly afterwards transferred to Corfe Castle in Dorset, where they were placed inside the dungeon.
 The contemporaneous History of the Dukes of Normandy and Kings of England claims Maud and William both starved to death.
-It is also said that John had her with her son imprisoned at Corfe Castle and ordered that a sheaf of oats and one piece of raw bacon be given to them.
+It is also said that John had her and her son imprisoned at Corfe Castle and ordered that a sheaf of oats and one piece of raw bacon be given to them.
 He did not allow them to have any more food.
 After eleven days, the mother was found dead between her son's legs.
 Her son, who was also dead, was found sitting upright, but leaning against the wall.
 So desperate was the mother that she had eaten the flesh from her own son's cheeks.
 The manner in which they met their deaths so outraged the English nobility that Magna Carta, which King John was forced to sign in 1215, contains clause 39: "No man shall be taken, imprisoned, outlawed, banished or in any way destroyed, nor will we proceed against or prosecute him, except by the lawful judgement of his peers or by the law of the land."

-Her husband died a year later in exile in France where he had gone disguised as a beggar to escape King John's wrath after the latter had declared him an outlaw, following his alliance with Llywelyn the Great, whom he had assisted in open rebellion against the king, an act which John regarded as treason.
+Maud's husband died a year later in exile in France, where he had gone disguised as a beggar to escape King John's wrath after the latter had declared him an outlaw, following his alliance with Llywelyn the Great, whom he had assisted in open rebellion against the king, an act which John regarded as treason.
 He was buried in the Abbey of St. Victor, Paris.